 ‘I read,’ I say.
 ‘I study and read.
 I bet I’ve read everything you’ve read.
 Don’t think I haven’t.
 I consume libraries.
 I wear out spines and ROM-drives.
 I do things like get in a taxi and say, “The library, and step on it.”

-When Hal tells the administration of the Enfield Tennis Academy this, I cheered.
+When Hal tells the administration of the Enfield Tennis Academy, “I consume libraries,” I cheered.
 This might be the single most amazing line I’ve ever read in a novel.

 He is far more eccentric, though.
 The kind of guy I’d like to be friends with.
 I’d like to invite Hal, Zelda Fitzgerald, and Esther Greenwood to a party.

-The anxiety that follows these early pages is so thick you can cut it with a knife, but these moments give the reader something vivid to hold on to and attach to.
+The anxiety that follows these early pages is so thick you can cut it with a knife, but these moments give the reader something vivid to hold on to.
 Hal’s the little brother I never had.
 More than that, though, he is a character I can learn from.
 I suspect that is what David Foster Wallace had in mind.

 Infinite Jest is written for readers who might identify with Hal when he says, “I consume libraries.”

 Characters in Infinite Jest, just like readers in real life, learn from each other.
 We are reminded again and again that real growth and healing takes place in community.
 Perhaps this is why we are reminded that solipsism and solitude are not a viable solution.
 After all, the solo life is a hell for one.